Jodosoft/Libraries/src/Jodo.Collections/README.md

-﻿Reusable collection classes and interfaces
+﻿Provides extra collection classes and interfaces to complement the .NET API

-Commonly Used Types:
-Jodo.Numerics.Array2&lt;T&gt;
-Jodo.Numerics.IReadOnlyArray2&lt;T&gt;